 'Having both NRK and Aftenposten collaborating on making Ida’s story and mental health the headliner of the day secured a better reach, a more effective impact and more awareness and knowledge about the topic for both young people and adults.
 This was all possible because NRK dared to share their exclusivity.”
 Karianne Berg, Outreach Director, Indie Film'

 For Profit and For Impact

 The public service broadcasters aren’t the only game in town.
 From HBO to Netflix (noting earlier case studies on Virunga & Chasing Coral), there are more and more examples of cable and streaming services paying attention to the potential of audience engagement and impact campaigns and providing huge commitment along with their reach.
 It’s often not standard, and it’s often hard- negotiated for.
 But it is possible and the results startling.

 Then there is the surge in "social impact marketing" companies including Participant Media, RYOT, First Look Media, Picture Motion, Together Films and Vulcan Productions among many others who say they are mission-driven and have a “double-bottom line.”
 This trend points to the fact that marketing and distribution today have merged closer together with impact efforts, meaning that their goals can overlap and compliment one another.
 Coupled with the overturning of traditional distribution windows, and with more sophisticated approaches to impact strategy, we think the new question is this:

 How can we optimise both impact and commercial return by getting the film to the right people in the right ways?

-Which takes priority over the other, should be your choice and should reflect the priorities that you had going into the process.
+Which one takes priority over the other should be your choice and should reflect the priorities that you had going into the process.
 Remember the Know Thyself Section?
 If you haven't sorted out your priorities yet, use the tool and do it now.